hanoconnor/data-sql/README.md

 # CFG Data & SQL: Useful Resource Links Repo
 <p>Useful resource links to supplement the CFG Data & SQL course.
 I have curated this list of useful resource links during my time as a Lead Instructor teaching the course.
-I decided to save the list to a repo, so students can continue to have access to them following completion of the course and for fellow CFG instructors to use.</p>
+I decided to save the list to a repo, so students can continue to have access to them following completion of the course and for fellow CFG instructors to use.
+Hope it helps.</p>
 <p>You can 'Star' to save the repo for future easy access to the resources if you have found this list useful.
 Please do report any broken links and I shall fix or add a suitable alternative as soon as possible.</p>